Blue-Ocean-Koi-Fish/lit-hub/README.md

 7. In the database repo run the commands: npm run start

-8. open your localhost to the port chosen in step 5.
+8. Open your localhost to the port chosen in step 5.

 <p align="right">(<a href="#top">back to top</a>)</p>